-With our new caustics solver, absolutely stunning caustic images can be rendered in basically just a few clicks.
-There is no need to adjust parameters and settings or "try your luck" with the old experimental engines as done before.
-The new caustics solver is easy to work with, supports reflective and refractive caustics, is fast to render, and will take your images to the next level of photo-realism.
+With our caustics solver, absolutely stunning caustics images can be rendered in basically just a few clicks.
+There is no need to adjust any parameters or "try your luck" with the old experimental engines as done in the past.
+The caustics solver is easy to work with, supports reflective and refractive caustics, renders fast, and will take your images to the next level of photo-realism.

 Corona caustics solver supports the following features: